-- [Instructor] Okay, welcome back.
+Okay, welcome back.
 In this lecture, I'll provide a code review of the key components that we created to build the React-based frontend.
-Just a quick note to remind you that all of the source code that makes up the React-based frontend, is available for you to claim from the following location.
+Just a quick note to remind you that all of the source code that makes up the React-based frontend is available for you to claim from the following location:

-The ProgrammingLanguage component is responsible for communicating with the API service, using Ajax calls to request all of the details specific to an individual programming language on the initial load of the application.
-All of the received data, is then rendered out to the screen, within the component's render function, completing the initial load of the application.
+Programming language.
+The ProgrammingLanguage component is responsible for communicating with the API service, using AJAX calls to request all of the details specific to an individual programming language on the initial load of the application.
+All of the received data is then rendered out to the screen, within the component's render function, completing the initial load of the application.

-The programming language class is again written using JSX, and in terms of visuals and behaviors, simply renders out the details, such as usekeys, rank, home page and logo, specific to the programming language in question.
-These details are first retrieved using an Ajax HTTP GET request, sent to the API endpoint language's name.
-This is done when the component first loads, or more specifically when it first mounts as per the code contained within the component DidMount function.
+The programming language class is again written using JSX, and in terms of visuals and behaviors, simply renders out the details, such as use case, rank, home page and logo, specific to the programming language in question.
+These details are first retrieved using an AJAX HTTP GET request, sent to the API endpoint language's name.
+This is done when the component first loads, or more specifically when it first mounts, as per the code contained within the

-The Vote class, which we previously reviewed is imported into the ProgrammingLanguage.js file and its functionality is depended upon by the programming language class, to render out the vote plus one button and provide the voting Ajax calls and voting state management, et cetera, as again just previously reviewed.
-Finally the programming language class is exported at the bottom of the file, making it available to be used by the VoteApp class contained within the VoteApp.js file which we'll review next.
+The Vote class, which we previously reviewed, is imported into the ProgrammingLanguage.js file and its functionality is depended upon by the ProgrammingLanguage class, to render out the vote +1 button and provide the voting AJAX calls and voting state management, etc., as again just previously reviewed.
+Finally, the ProgrammingLanguage class is exported at the bottom of the file, making it available to be used by the VoteApp class contained within the VoteApp.js file which we'll review next.